ksmithut/jose/docs/functions/_jwk_parse_.parsejwk.md

 *Defined in [src/jwk/parse.ts:50](https://github.com/panva/jose/blob/v3.0.2/src/jwk/parse.ts#L50)*

-Converts a JWK to a runtime-specific key representation.
+Converts a JWK to a runtime-specific key representation (KeyLike).
 Either JWK "alg" (Algorithm) Parameter must be present or the optional "alg" argument.
 When running on a platform using [Web Cryptography API](https://www.w3.org/TR/WebCryptoAPI/) the jwk parameters "use", "key_ops", and "ext" are also used in the resulting `CryptoKey`.

 **`example`**
 ```js